esl/code-beam-vancouver/_tickets/3-lm.md

 ---
-title: 'TUTORIAL TICKET'
+title: 'MASTERCLASS TICKET'
 price: '550 CAD'
-discount: 'Ticket for 22 or 24 March tutorial'
+discount: 'Ticket for 22 or 24 March masterclass'
 description: "Available from 8 Jan until 16 March or until they sell out"
 link: '/#newsletter'
 conditions:
-  - "The tutorial ticket doesn't include the conference attendance."
+  - "The masterclass ticket doesn't include the conference attendance."
   - "Prices don't include VAT and fees."
 ---

 ### FEATURES

-- Access to a full-day tutorial of your choice (see the list of tutorials) on 22 or 24 March 2026.
+- Access to a full-day masterclass of your choice (see the list of classes) on 22 or 24 March 2026.
 - Materials and/or instructions from trainers
 - Lunch and beverages during the tutorial day